-- The incoming population will require access to local open spaces to support their needs for informal recreation, including spaces to relax, exercise and play, meet, gather and socialise. - The incoming population will also contribute to broader, cumulative demand for sporting open spaces, indoor sport and recreational facilities and regional open spaces. - Given the proposal site's location within the Leppington Town Centre, the site presents an opportunity to meet the broader community's needs for civic gathering space. - The proposal includes a quantity of open space on site that aligns with leading and emerging proportion-based benchmarks. - The proposal includes two larger, consolidated open spaces in the centre of the site that can function as a civic gathering space for the broader community, as well as local open space for the incoming population.
-It also includes an additional smaller open space that could serve as a neighbourhood park. - The proposal also includes several communal open spaces for incoming residents. - The proposal includes three linear open spaces providing active transport links.
-These spaces are intended to incorporate active transport infrastructure and will provide important connections to the town centre and Leppington Station. - The proposed open space arrangement aligns with the Draft Leppington Town Centre Planning Proposal Indicative Layout Plan, which includes a wide linear open space through the centre of the site.
+- The incoming population will require access to local open spaces to support their needs for informal recreation, including spaces to relax, exercise and play, meet, gather and socialise. - The incoming population will also contribute to broader, cumulative demand for sporting open spaces, indoor sport and recreational facilities and regional open spaces. - The proposal includes a quantity of open space on site that aligns with leading and emerging proportion-based benchmarks. - The proposal includes two key spaces that will function as local/neighbourhood parks for the incoming population and immediate surrounding community.
+The proposal also includes several communal open spaces for incoming residents. - The proposal also includes linear open spaces providing active transport links.